 raspberries (Autumn, red), strawberries, Fresh eggs, Cider mill (fresh

-apple cider made on the premises), concessions / refreshment stand, porta-potties are available, picnic area, farm animals, school tours, group reservations, events
+apple cider made on the premises), concessions or refreshment stand, porta-potties are available, picnic area, farm animals, school tours, group reservations, events

 at your location (call for info)